tsgates/arch-wiki-markdown/wiki/Solid_State_Drives.md

 the access time of the file will eventually be previous than the modification time, which would make no sense.
 Using the relatime option instead of noatime will ensure that the atime field will never be prior to the last modification time of a file.
+Alternatively, using the maildir storage format also solves this mutt issue.

 > Locate High-Use Files to RAM